Cryptocurrencies in Puerto Rico: Media

 Abroad, journalists like Larisa Yarovaya and Brian Lucey of The Conversation have expressed concerns that the creation of Sol would result in crypto-colonialism.
 Mariah Espada of Time focused her coverage on the activists that opposed Act 60 beneficiaries including "crypto currency tycoons" and the perception that it fuels displacement and gentrification.
 Neil Strauss of Rolling Stone opted to publish a biographical article of Pierce and documented his day-to-day life as he intended "to turn Puerto Rico into a Burning Man utopia", discussing a number of personal quirks which prompt comparisons to cult leaders and hippies, but establishing his position as the de facto leader of the Puertopians.
 Chloe Watlington of The Baffler, disregarded the Puertopians' proposal to build a techno-utopia as a "battery of garbled catchphrases and slogans masquerading as business plans" and linked them "old colonial scams in Puerto Rico".
-Mark Elwood of the New York Post wrote positively about the administration's approach to what it calls the "Puerto Crypto movement", comparing it to Singapore and arguing that it's going to "reshape Puerto Rico into America's homegrown answer to Dubai".
 Samantha Bee was critical of the arrival of these traders to Puerto Rico, calling the group "tax locusts" and hosting Manuel Natal in a segment of Full Frontal with Samantha Bee titled "Tax Locusts and Blockchain Bros".

 Canadian author Naomi Klein shares a similar opinion in The Battle for Paradise: Puerto Rico Takes on the Disaster Capitalists, asserting that "the true religion here is tax avoidance".
 Writing for British newspaper The Times, Josh Glancy described the group as more idealistic, "self-assured and utopian" than Sillicon Valley tycoons, presenting them in a generally favorable light as an emerging "technological network".